 There are two key terms to pay attention to when comparing policies:

-Sidecar has a cap on how much it will pay for care in a policy year.
+The Sidecar Health Access Plan has a cap on how much it will pay for care in a policy year.
 This protects the insurance company because even if you need expensive medical care, the insurer is limited in the total amount it will have to pay.
 With Sidecar, you can set this at anywhere from $10,000 per year to $2 million per year.

 Your expenses are not capped.
 For example, in a situation where you need significant care totaling $100,000, the insurer could cover 75% of the cost, and you could owe $25,000.